northeastern-rc/rc-public-documentation/docs/source/classroom/index.md

 :link: cheatsheet
 :link-type: doc

-A short-hand guide to common unix commands, OOD troubleshooting tips, and more.
+A one-page guide to common unix commands, OOD troubleshooting tips, and more.
 +++
 [Learn more »](cheatsheet)
 :::